 Owners of the mills built a pedestrian bridge linking immigrant neighborhoods to the factories across the river and charged each worker a penny each way to cross it (hence its name – Two Cent Bridge).

-A stroll across costs nothing now and provides visitors with beautiful views and time to contemplate corporate greed.
+A stroll across costs nothing now and provides visitors with beautiful views of the bank of the Kennebec River and time to contemplate corporate greed.
 You might see a few padlocks clinging to the sides of the bridge – in an attempt to copy the “Love Bridges” in Paris that span the River Seine.

 I’m not much of a shopper, but I have to admit that this place got me excited.
 As tidy and clean as an upscale boutique, with amazing finds organized by color, Heirloom is popular with high-end designer bargain hunters.

 Before its financial decline, Waterville was a large retail center, rivaling Portland and Boston in the number and quality of shops.
 In fact, many gently used items on sale here were purchased in snazzy Waterville department stores – Sterns for example – and come from local estate sales.

 Most are resold for under $35.
 Sequined shirts and gowns, in excellent shape are just $19.
 You’ll never know what you’ll find.
 A while back, a Faux Fur full-length Pucci coat went for just $65.